-Recently, some esteemed analysts at Gartner wrote up 10 Strategic Questions to Ask Potential DRaaS Providers1.
-It’s an excellent report – if you get a chance to look it up.
-And, we proactively decided to answer those 10 questions for you – just to be helpful.
+Recently, some esteemed analysts at Gartner wrote up 10 Strategic Questions to Ask Potential DRaaS Providers.
+We’ve proactively decided to answer those 10 questions for you – just to be helpful.

 1. “How will the service provider ensure that reductions in monthly storage costs are consistent with storage technology price/performance improvements?”

-You are probably thinking, storage prices are dropping so are you going to pass the savings to me over time?
+You are probably thinking: storage prices are dropping, so are you going to pass the savings to me over time?
 Fair point.
 They are.
-And with every new generation, we get cheaper infrastructure – both storage and compute.
+And with every new generation, we get cheaper infrastructure – both in storage and computing.
 So, yes, we lower our prices.
-We evaluate our pricing at least once a quarter, and in the years I’ve been here, we’ve only ever skewed things down.
-So – the answer is: Absolutely.
+We evaluate our pricing at least once a quarter, and over the past few years, we’ve only ever moved prices down.
+So, the answer is: absolutely.

 2. “What topology strategies are recommended, what technical features do you provide today, and what will you deliver in the future with respect to WAN acceleration, compression, and deduplication?”

-This is a really common question – all the “optimized use of bandwidth” questions come together.
-Our team re-evaluates all the WAN acceleration tools and features of our DRaaS solutions (both Veeamand Zerto) regularly – and have concluded that for all but the largest of customers, the cost of running the acceleration appliance is far greater than the benefits it provides.
+This is a really common question, as it’s all the “optimized use of bandwidth” questions come together.
+Our team re-evaluates all the WAN acceleration tools and features of our DRaaS solutions (both Veeamand Zerto) regularly and has concluded that for all but the largest of customers, the cost of running the acceleration appliance is far greater than the benefits it provides.
 But, rest assured, we’ll evaluate your situation and give you our best recommendation.

 3. “How will bare-metal restores be accommodated in a hybrid configuration?”